azoth-lang/azoth.language.design/equality.md

 with the fact that suffix ! always means "may abort" and that the not operator is not x.
 The some methods set has the downside that if it is a method strict equality over optional types doesn't work well (stand-alone function would be fine) and it is more verbose.
-However, I like that it makes the language simplier and really pushes toward one kind of equality that one normally uses.
+However, I like that it makes the language simpler and really pushes toward one kind of equality that one normally uses.